yottapay/sdk-payment-spring-boot-starter/README.md

 When you are ready to go live, remove this line from configuration.

-Now you may use `YpSdkPayment` bean and inject it into your services.
+Now you may use the `YpSdkPayment` bean and inject it into your services.

 ### Creating orders for processing
 ```